bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   to propagate more quickly.

   Faster propagation of new blocks decreases the number of accidental blockchain forks.
-Fewer forks reduces the amount of proof-of-work that is wasted and reduces the number of _block races_ that benefit larger mining pools over smaller pools, helping to make Bitcoin more secure and more decentralized.
+Fewer forks reduces the amount of proof-of-work (PoW) that is wasted and reduces the number of _block races_ that benefit larger mining pools over smaller pools, helping to make Bitcoin more secure and more decentralized.